japawBlob/Programming-basics-for-STC/src/slideshow.md

 Pros: Fast to catch up, easy to understand

-Cons: Locks you into platform, lower control
+Cons: Locks you into a platform, lower control

 Microsoft chatbot creation...